dmcodev/kafka-test-broker/README.md

-## Kafka Test Broker for the JVM
+### Kafka Test Broker for the JVM

-Lightweight, zero-dependency, in-memory Kafka broker implementation designed to be used in tests.
-It implements a subset of the Kafka protocol that allows you to produce and consume messages.
+Lightweight, zero-dependency, in-memory Kafka broker implementation.
+It implements a subset of the Kafka protocol that allows for message production and consumption.
+This is an educational project.

-### Requirements
+#### Requirements

 - Java 8 runtime or higher

-### Features
+#### Features

 - Supports basic Kafka Consumer & Producer API (Kafka `FindCoordinator`, `OffsetFetch`, `JoinGroup`, `SyncGroup`, `Heartbeat`, `LeaveGroup`, `Produce`, `Fetch`, `OffsetCommit` requests).
 - Uses only a single background thread create event loop.